scottvrable/llama-viewer-react/README.md

 	> npm start
 ```

+**It is HIGHLY suggested that you use `npm` version 3.0.0 or higher to avoid dependency conflicts.**

 #### Final Notes

 This application was built with React / Redux / JSX and Bootstrap 4 / Sass and React Router.
 I used Webpack for preprocessing, including CSS prefix appending, Sass compiling, concatenation and minification.
 No jQuery was used.